3CORESec/SIEGMA/README.md

 It is also our objective to keep SIEM schemas documented and community-maintained, so you are free to make contributions from a data as well as a programming perspective.
 Help is welcome!

+How does it differ from `sigmac`?
+It doesn't.
+The reason we decided to create our own artifacts is to have more control over the mappings and allow for a different level of automation.
+This project is not mean to be a replacement to Sigma or `sigmac`.

 ## Supported SIEM's

 * Elastic SIEM